malcock1/forgerock/README.md

   `# git clone https://github.com/malcock1/forgerock.git`

-5. From within the cloned repository dirctory, deploy the application using the following Ansible-playbook command, please note the APIKEY is encrypt and therefore the playbook will ask for a 'Vault Password':
+5. From within the cloned repository directory, deploy the application using the following Ansible-playbook command, please note the APIKEY is encrypted and therefore the playbook will ask for a 'Vault Password':

   `# ansible-playbook webserver-deployment-playbook.yml --ask-vault-pass`